 Jessica graduated from the University of Leicester in 2008 with a Master’s degree in Geology.
 In mid-2008 she joined the trade publication Industrial Minerals, where she worked on news, in-depth features, and price discovery, later joining Roskill in 2012.
-Jessica is the author of Roskill’s latest reports on magnesium compounds, zirconium concentrate, zirconium oxide, chemicals and metal, and non-metallurgical bauxite and alumina.
+Jessica is the author of Roskill’s latest reports on tungsten, magnesium compounds, zirconium concentrate, zirconium oxide, chemicals and metal, and non-metallurgical bauxite and alumina.
 In addition to multi-client reports, she has undertaken consultancy studies on a range of industrial minerals including magnesia, high-purity graphite, lithium hydroxide, feldspar, hydrogen fluoride and zircon.
 Jessica is also the lead analyst on Roskill’s Fluorspar Industry Briefing, a biannual publication covering fluorspar, HF and aluminium fluoride.
 She has spoken at a number of international conferences on refractory raw materials and markets.

 Deputy Division Manager – Minor Metals

 David graduated from the University of Birmingham with a BSc in Geology before completing an MSc in Mining Geology at the Camborne School of Mines (University of Exeter).
 Prior to joining Roskill, he has worked as an exploration geologist on precious metal and rare earth element projects in South America and Africa.